Parmigiano dialect: Writing system

 Parmigiano is written using the Latin alphabet, but spelling can vary within a dialect.
 It has never been standardised, and the language is rarely written.

-Still, a number of Parmigani-Italian dictionaries have been published.
+Still, a number of Parmigiano-Italian dictionaries have been published.
 Angelo Mazza and translator Clemente Bondi were prolific writers of poetry in Parmigiano.
 Most of the works were first published in the late 1700s or the early to mid-1800s.

+Currently, one of the most widely adopted orthographies is that devised by Guglielmo Capacchi, author of perhaps the most complete Italian-Parmigiano dictionary to date.
+A more recent orthography was created in 2017 by Guido Michelini, with the aim to convey the exact pronunciation to readers that may be unfamiliar with spoken Parmigiano.